BenjaminDavidPinter/Jobby/README.md

 ~~- Clean up task queue when a task is completed.~~
 - Some kind of way to elegantly fail a job.
 - Better exception handling during job execution.
+- Specify number of threads on a job